- About Us

 2.)
-Go at it Alone
+Go At It Alone

-Well capitalized AMCs can invest individually in ancillary services to access additional revenue streams and expand their patient base.
-The right mix of ancillary service lines allow an AMC to expand their footprint, improve clinical offerings, and generate incremental revenue.
+Well-capitalized AMCs can invest individually in ancillary services to access additional revenue streams and expand their patient base.
+The right mix of ancillary service lines allow an AMC to expand its footprint, improve clinical offerings, and generate incremental revenue.
 AMC’s investing in ancillary service lines should consider whether or not to allow the ancillary to use the AMC’s brand name.
 As outlined below, AMCs typically have a trusted and strong brand name built on a history of excellence.
 Allowing the ancillary to use the brand can either 1) enhance the volume of ancillary services, 2) dilute the AMC brand name, or 3) a mix of both.
 Common ancillary services may include ASCs, imaging centers, urgent care, and other retail facilities.

 As mentioned above, AMCs often maintain a strong reputation and brand name.
-This intellectual property reflects valuable consumer trust built on history of clinical excellence.
+This intellectual property reflects valuable consumer trust built on a history of clinical excellence.
 With the right strategic partner, AMCs can capitalize on their individual brand to become market makers through brand licensing, co-branding agreements, care network subscriptions, or external affiliations.